liyuan-bioinfo/SCPro/deconvolution_with_Tangram/readme.md

-# Tangram for Integrated Analysis of Cell-Type Proteomics and Spatial-Proteomics Data
+# Integrated Analysis of Cell-Type Proteomics and Spatial-Proteomics Data with Tangram

 This repository contains code and documentation for using Tangram, a deep-learning, to perform integrated analysis of cell-type proteomics and spatial-proteomics data.